 When you look at your New Relic memory consumption graphs, it shows less memory use than your Heroku memory metrics.

-NewRelic and other monitors may not be capturing metrics for all the process being run
+NewRelic and other monitors may not be capturing metrics for all the process being run in your application.

 New Relic is not taking into consideration other processes that are running in the lxc container.
 You can see this for yourself by running: